zsquareplusc/lttp-backup/README.txt

 The ``cp`` action copies files or directories from the backup to the given destination.
 This is a convenient way to restore files in to a new location.

+If the destination is a directory, the name of the source is used as name for the file or directory that is being restored within given destination.

+``cp`` restores the original permissions of the file.

 .. warning:: Existing a file or directory with the same name will be overwritten!